 [Warning: this is a super-nerdy post that might trigger some people.
 If you don’t like to geek out on Fintech data it might not be for you.]

-I recently caught up with a chap called Jimmy Grafton at a pub called the ‘Pub In the Park’, London Fields, E8, London.
+I recently caught up with a chap called Jimmy Grafton at an establishment called the ‘Pub In the Park’, London Fields, E8, London.
 Jimmy, despite looking 12 years old, is something of a legend in the Australian Fintech community.

 Although we both keep an office there.
-London Fields has been described as the “boujee part of Hackney” and one of the best places to live in London.
+London Fields has been described as the “boujee part of Hackney” (by the Sunday Times, no less) and one of the best places to live in London.
 I highly recommend it.

 Jimmy’s been up to his neck in Fintech since the halcyon days of 2019 (actually 2017-2019 was the official ‘Australian Fintech halcyon era’ but he was still in kindergarten then), before Fintech was too much of a thing and certainly before it became a party that people wanted to come to.